Knd9/Knd9/README.md

 📖 Some of what I learned in my studies

-  - Clean code, and I love do that 💜.
+  - Clean code, and I love do that 💜

-  - Googling and read documentation 🔎.
+  - Googling and read documentation 🔎

-  - I developed in other *frameworks* like FastAPI with the *ORMs* SQLAlchemy and PonyORM, and with other database managers like MongoDB or MySQL.
+  - I developed in other *frameworks* like FastAPI with the *ORMs* SQLAlchemy and PonyORM, and with other database managers like MongoDB or MySQL

-  - I also developed in languages like Haskell, Scala (which I really enjoyed), C or C++.
+  - I also developed in languages like Haskell, Scala (which I really enjoyed), C or C++

 :rainbow: I want to learn in the future: